 10:00 AM — Ascensore With A View

 Start your trip off by orienting yourself in Genoa with a bird’s eye view of the city.
-The Genovese have a unique if quirky way of summiting the city thanks to the handful of acensori aka elevators that transport your from the old town up the steepest hills.
+The Genovese have a unique if the quirky way of summiting the city thanks to the handful of acensori aka elevators that transport you from the old town up the steepest hills.

 The ascensori are part of the city’s public transportation so you can use a metro card or stop in at one of the numerous tabacchi (like bodegas) to purchase a ticket.
 We suggest you head up the Ascensore Castelletto (which can be accessed next to Café Meridiana) where you can get a jaw-dropping view of the city and grab your best Genoa selfie!